pranavtitarmare8421-hash/Walmart_sales/README.md

 2. Downloaded dataset from Kaggle

-3. Install Required Libraries and Load Data Libraries: Install necessary Python libraries using:- pip install pandas numpy
+3. Install Required Libraries and Load Data Libraries:- Install necessary Python libraries using pip install pandas numpy
 Loading Data: Read the data into a Pandas DataFrame for initial analysis and transformations.